Chen Yun: Cultural Revolution

-During the Cultural Revolution, Chen Yun was denounced in Red Guard publications but not in the official press.
+During the Cultural Revolution, Chen was politically sidelined.
+Chen was denounced in Red Guard publications but not in the official press.
 He was re-elected to the Central Committee in the Ninth Party Congress in April 1969 but not to the Politburo.
 He no longer held any functional positions.
-Later that year he was "evacuated" from Beijing, as were many other inactive or disgraced first-generation leaders, as part of a supposed plan preparing against the eventuality of an invasion by the Soviet Union with whom China had a serious split.
-Chen was put to work in a factory in Nanchang in Jiangxi province, where he stayed for three years.
+Later that year he was "evacuated" from Beijing, as were many other inactive or disgraced first-generation leaders, as part of a supposed plan preparing against the eventuality of an invasion by the Soviet Union with whom China had a serious geopolitical and ideological split.
+Chen was exiled to work in a factory in Nanchang in Jiangxi province, where he stayed for three years.
 In January 1975, he was elected to the Standing Committee of China's legislature, the National People's Congress.

 Career during the reform period

 Following the death of Mao in September 1976 and the coup d'état against the radical Gang of Four a month later, Chen became increasingly active in the country's political life.
 He and General Wang Zhen petitioned Party chairman Hua Guofeng to rehabilitate Deng Xiaoping at the March 1977 CCP CC Work Conference, but were turned down.
 After Deng was rehabilitated later that year, Chen led the attack on the Maoist era at the November–December 1978 CCP CC Work Conference, raising the sensitive "six issues": the purges of Bo Yibo, Tao Zhu, Wang Heshou and Peng Dehuai; the 1976 Tiananmen Incident; and, Kang Sheng's errors.
 Chen raised the six issues in order to undermine Hua and his leftist supporters.
-Chen's intervention tipped the balance in favor of movement toward an open repudiation of the Cultural Revolution and Deng Xiaoping's promotion, in December 1978, to de facto head of the regime.
-Chen laid the basis for Deng's "reform and opening" program.
+Chen had a significant impact in marginalizing Hua and establishing Deng as China's new leader.
+Chen laid the basis for Deng's reform and opening up program.

 In July 1979, Chen Yun was named head (and Li Xiannian deputy head) of the new national Economic and Financial Commission staffed with his own allies and conservative economic planners.
 In April and July of that year he made further provocative statements in internal Party meetings, although their authenticity was denied (in an equivocal manner) by official spokesmen.
 In these Chen deplored China's lack of economic progress and the people's loss of confidence in the Party.
 In April he criticized the luxurious life of Party leaders (including himself), and said if he had known in the period before the liberation what the past ten-some years would be like (that is, the Cultural Revolution period), he would have defected to Chiang Kai-shek.
 He deplored Mao's dictatorial ways and implied, although not very strongly, that the Party should take a milder line against dissidents.
 If "Lin Biao and the Gang of Four; that is, the radical leftists" had been able to assure the people food and clothing, he said, they would not have been so easy to overthrow.